-Play toys are great for boredom and zoomies, and your pup might just tire themselves out enough to follow up playtime with a good ol' nap.
+Play toys are great for boredom and preventing zoomies, and your pup might just tire themselves out enough to follow up playtime with a good ol' nap.
 That's not a bad way to wrap up the day!

 More Ways to Entertain a Bored Dog

 The fun can continue after your dog's playthings go back in the toy chest!
 Try these physical and mental activities to prevent dog boredom and spice up your pooch's schedule.